 Composition of Milk

-As per the National Dairy Council, milk contains nine essential nutrients that are beneficial to our body:
+As per the National Dairy Council, milk contains nine essential nutrients that are beneficial to us:

 This is why milk is considered a nutrient punch to the body.
 In fact, a glass of milk can provide the same amount of Vitamin D as 100 gms of fish, the same amount of calcium as 2 1/4 broccoli, as much potassium as one banana, and as much Vitamin A as two baby carrots.

-Several studies have shown a relationship between milk and diabetics.
-In fact, certain studies stated adding milk to the diet can reduce the risk of diabetes.
-However, the studies also stated the results could also factor lifestyle changes too.
+Several studies have shown a relationship between milk and diabetes.
+In fact, certain studies have stated adding milk to the diet can reduce the risk of diabetes.
+However, the studies also stated the results could also factor in lifestyle changes too.
 Moreover, the fat present in milk is saturated fat, which is proven to have helped in Type-2 diabetes.